Experienced SAFe Practitioners, Consultants, and Trainers

 For organizations that are evaluating Agile and SAFe, we can help you determine if the SAFe methodology will enable your teams to deliver value faster.
 We’ll be the first to let you know if SAFe doesn’t seem like a good fit for your organization.
 But if it is, our Agile Engagement Team is ready to work with your teams to build a SAFe implementation roadmap and guide you through it step by step.

-Below, we have outlined OST’s current and upcoming course offerings.
-At the current time, we offer public courses based on demand, and we can come on-site for group courses or host them at our primary office locations in Grand Rapids, Michigan; Minneapolis, Minnesota; and Detroit, Michigan.
+Below, we have outlined OST’s SAFe course offerings.
+At the current time, we offer public courses based on demand, and we can come on-site for private group courses or host them at our primary office locations in Grand Rapids, Michigan; Minneapolis, Minnesota; and Detroit, Michigan.

 You can connect with one of our SAFe experts about your needs at any time, so let’s talk.